Investing term

 A stock priced low on standard multiples relative to its fundamentals — usually slower-growing.

-A value stock trades at a low price relative to fundamentals like earnings or book value — often a slower-growing, out-of-favor, or boring business.
-Value investing bets that such stocks are underpriced and will recover toward fair value.
-The risk is the value trap: some cheap stocks are cheap for good, permanent reasons rather than temporary pessimism.
+A value stock trades at a low price relative to fundamentals like earnings or book value — often a slower-growing, out-of-favour, or simply boring business.
+Value investing bets that such stocks are underpriced by a market fixated on more exciting names, and will recover as their real worth is recognised.

 For example